yaya2devops/bachelor-guide/docs/overview.md

 Your skills are not just in demand; they are a valuable asset in the competitive landscape of the future.

-The power is now in your hands.<br>
+🎯 The power is now in your hands.

-🎯 Let's jump on this exciting journey together and discover the fascinating world of IT and tomorrows!
+Let's jump on this exciting journey together and discover the fascinating world of IT and tomorrows!

-# Empowering Students
+# ⚡ Empowering Students
 This guide aims to complement your degree by introducing you to a range of remarkable innovations that the world is constantly leveraging to provide value incl.  web, mobile development, computer architecture, security, and cloud computing.

 **TL;DR** The content presented does not carry any official affiliation or rights from the designated institution.